 Walks around the shipyard take place between 24 June and 29 July, on Sundays, (4 p.m.), Wednesdays and Fridays (6 p.m.).
 Starting point: Historical Gate no. 2.

 60 large-format murals in one of the largest housing estates in Gdańsk – Zaspa, pretty as a picture

 The first district that offered walking tours with Local Guides back in 2011 was Zaspa.
 This is one of the largest clusters of panel housing blocks in Poland.
-Their trademark feature are colourful murals painted by 64 artists from 16 countries.
+Their trademark feature is colourful murals painted by 64 artists from 16 countries.
 All in all, there are 60 works of art on the walls of these blocks.
 The collection is acknowledged in Poland and abroad; there’s even a documentary by TVP Kultura (Bloki “Sztuka”) where you can hear Piotr Szwabe, curator of the Monumental Art Festival (2009–16) and Local Guide Jarek Orłowski.
 The best way to get to know the district, its history, the rationale behind the urban planning and historical events that took place there is taking a summer walk with Local Guides.